Johannes Buecher

 https://goo.gl/maps/2XEkLtNDZSm

-It is the round "mountain" located just west of Denton and north of Flat Swamp Road, where the Flat Swamp ridgline crosses that road.
+It is the round "mountain" located just west of Denton and north of Flat Swamp Road, where the Flat Swamp ridgeline crosses that road.

 Henry Beeker's land, in other documents known to be near Flat Swamp, would likely be south of the Grice Mountain tract, toward the river.

-Henry married Barbara Garner, daughter of Philip Garner Sr. and Barbara Elizabeth Winkler.
-(Barbara Garner was born in 1767 in , Davidson, NC, USA 21 and died in 1840 in , Davidson, NC, USA.)
+Henry married Barbara Garner, daughter of Philip Garner Sr. and Barbara Elizabeth Winkler, about 1784 in , Rowan, NC.
+(Barbara Garner was born about 1767 in , Davidson, NC 27 and died in 1840 in , Davidson, NC.)

 Sources